antonfirsov/docs/2020/05-May/winforms-16.7-pr1/winforms-blog-16.7Pr1.md

 # Windows Forms Designer for .NET Core Released

-Today we're happy to announce that the Windows Forms designer for .NET Core projects is now available in Visual Studio 2019 version 16.6!
+Today we're happy to announce that the Windows Forms designer for .NET Core projects is now available as a preview in Visual Studio 2019 version 16.6!
 We also have a newer version of the designer available in [Visual Studio 16.7 Preview 1](https://docs.microsoft.com/en-us/visualstudio/releases/2019/release-notes-preview#16.7.0-pre.1.0)!

 ![.NET Core Windows Forms designer in Visual Studio](designer.png)